domg73/ComfyUI-Storyboard-Tools/README.md

 # ComfyUI-Storyboard-Tools

 A suite of native custom nodes for ComfyUI engineered for high-precision generation, structural isolation, frame extraction, and cinematic contrast tuning of multi-frame storyboard layouts.
-Specifically designed to overcome spatial attention artifacts and frame-bleeding in advanced Diffusion Transformer (DiT) architectures like Krea2.
+Specifically designed to overcome spatial attention artifacts and frame-bleeding in advanced Diffusion Transformer (DiT) models like Krea2.

 ## 📄 License & Copyright